TScheffler/2019ESSLLI-discparsing/day2/Readme.md

-# Exploring Ressources Related to Shallow Discourse Structure
+# Day 2 - Exploring Ressources Related to Shallow Discourse Structure

 Please download the dataset: https://bit.ly/2TjfT5K (Password will be announced in class)